Popular: Ravinte Knobs

 - How to test placement without drilling a hole

-- Cabinet knob placement tools that will help put the knob hole where you want it
+- Cabinet knob placement tools that will put the hole where you want it

 These are the basic steps to placing your cabinet knobs correctly: